-Proposals by the Bail Observation Project to the Asylum, and Immigration Tribunal about training of First-tier Tribunal Judges relating to bail hearings
+Proposals by the Bail Observation Project to the Asylum, and Immigration Tribunal about training of First-tier Tribunal Judges (FtTJ) relating to bail hearings

 Purpose: increase fairness and justice at bail hearings (items in italic we think particularly significant).

 In particular, reference to the Guidance on Bail for Judges May 2018 at all times.

 * Presumption of liberty as described in the guidelines.

 * Requiring documentary evidence for bail summary assertions.

 * Obligation to create a balance when applicant is not represented, including enabling questioning and support/guidance from the FtTJ.

 * Requiring evidence that alternatives to detention have been given full and proper consideration.

 *Applying Guidance concerning proof of imminence of departure and availability/possession of travel documents.